 medical authority, and this page is a consolidation of opinions of others and personal

 experience with the disease.
-I UPDATE THIS PAGE FREQUENTLY AS I LEARN
+I UPDATE THIS PAGE PERIODICALLY AS I LEARN

 Grover's disease (Transient